phillipgessert/phillipgessert.github.io/index.md

 ---

+> Gessert Books is far and away one of the best companies in the literary world that I've had the opportunity to work with.
+Diligent, creative, attentive, and immeasurably patient, Phillip Gessert is an absolute pleasure to work with, and I highly recommend him and his company to anyone interested in superior, professional grade interior formatting.
+>
+> Sebastian Wolfe, I Saw the Fire

 >What impressed me the most about Phillip was his commitment to the project.
 Not only did he read the novel---which already puts him in a rare class of designer---but he rose to the myriad difficulties of the project's design---each chapter more challenging than the last--with the care, personal investment and attention to detail as if the book were his own.
 >
 > A.V.
 Bach, Eisenstein's Monster